zrobertson466920/zrobertson466920.github.io/_posts/2024-12-31-branchingAnalysis.md

 ---
 layout: post
-title: A Tree in the Garden - Discovering Nature's Patterns in Research
+title: (Re)search - How to Grow A Tree in the Garden
 published: true
 ---